-The year 2017 marks the centennial of Denmark’s sale of Saint Thomas, Saint John and Saint Croix to the USA.
+The year 2017 marked the centennial of Denmark’s sale of Saint Thomas, Saint John and Saint Croix to the USA.
 After more than 200 years of Danish colonial rule, the Danish West Indies became the US Virgin Islands.

 Many Danes envision the three Caribbean islands as a remote, exotic paradise.
 Perhaps this is because so few have actually been there themselves.
 Many have, however, seen the countless romantic and idealised images of the islands that have circulated in Denmark for centuries.
 From the virginal dreamlands in the early European travalogues, to idyllic plantation landscapes from the colonial era to present-day travel ads showing turquoise seas and white sandy beaches.